iandunn/dotfiles/docs/development-process-and-tips.md

 ### code
 - [ ] write failing tests
+	experiment with only doing integration tests, not unit only test the public interface for a series of functions ( not e2e, still fast local phpunit, but )

+	worked ok for 5ftF test-contributor.php
+	not sure it was any faster, but probably more reliable still not worth the time though? try again just to see if next time is faster

 - [ ] write stubs that solve tests w/ hardcoded data
 - [ ] replace hardcoded w/ live data in small steps